bioinfostudio/read-mapping/markdowns/04_visualization.md

 ## Visualize alignments in IGV

-IGV is a stand-alone genome browser.
-Please check their [website](<http://www.broadinstitute.org/igv/>) for all the formats that IGV can display.
+IGV is a genome browser.
+Please check their [website](https://software.broadinstitute.org/software/igv/) for all the formats that IGV can display.
 For our visualization purposes we will use the BAM and bigWig formats.

 When uploading a BAM file into the genome browser, the browser will look